Blueberry and Lime Spelt Cake with Coconut Sugar

 1. You can use spelt or regular flour for this recipe (just use the same amount).

 2. You can use brown sugar (or even white) if you prefer.
-Please note that less sugar obviously produces a less sweet cake - feel free to add a little more (as this won't affect the result).
+Please also note that less sugar obviously produces a less sweet cake, so feel free to add a little more.

 3. I used 0% Greek yoghurt because that's all I had.
 Any kind of plain yoghurt can be used in place of Greek yoghurt.